SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 3. yeastGFF.mat: Matlab data file with information about the genes.
 This file is required for running the matlab code 1.

+## Coming soon...
+1. Workflow for the processing of the sequencing analysis.
+How to convert fastq files to bam files.

 *Last updated: March 20, 2020*